tldavi25/Food-COD-and-Eg-Calculator/README.md

 # Food-COD-and-Eg-Calculator
 Repository containing a macro-enabled excel workbook that calculates the chemical oxygen demand (COD) and gross energy (Eg) of food items.
+Calculator only works for Windows Excel and not Mac Excel due to a lack of available libraries for the Mac Excel.
 Additional python code to perform the calculation for lists of food items.

 ## Getting Started